-Anyway, Buenos Aires is a huge city and a fascinating city.
-My first reaction when I came initially to Buenos Aires was that it felt quite European.
-A bit like a mix between Paris (for size) and Milan (for architecture and organisation).
-And that’s probably quite true.
-In fact, Italians were probably the biggest nationality to emigrate to Argentina.
-But this emigration mainly took place in the late 1800s and early 1900s, when Argentina was the world’s 7th biggest economy, ahead of France, Italy and Germany.
+Regardless of the figures, Buenos Aires is a huge and fascinating city.
+My reaction when I visited for the first time was that it felt quite European, a mix between Paris (in terms of size) and Milan (for its architecture and organisation).
+As it happens, Italians were one of the largest groups to emigrate to Argentina, but of course this was mainly in the late 1800s and early 1900s, when Argentina was the world’s seventh biggest economy, ahead of France, Italy and Germany.

 Avenida 9 de Julio

-The Avenida 9 de Julio is supposedly the world’s widest avenue.
-I am not sure if it is true, but it probably is.
-You don’t even try crossing all the lanes in one go.
-It is named after the date of the Argentine independence in 1816, then including both Uruguay and parts of Bolivia.
+The Avenida 9 de Julio is supposedly the world’s widest avenue, and you certainly shouldn’t try to cross from one side to another in one go.
+It is named after the date in 1816 when Argentina achieved independence, then including both Uruguay and parts of Bolivia.

-On the avenue, you also have several other interesting points.
-At the very bottom, the French embassy, grandiose, in the middle a big obelisk and at the top the forbidding building housing the Ministry of Communications, in the middle of the street actually, with an artwork depicting Evita Perón on the facade.
+There are several other interesting points on the Avenida.
+At the very bottom is the French Embassy, in the middle is a vast obelisk, and at the top is a forbidding building housing the Ministry of Communications, boasting an artwork depicting Evita Perón on the facade.

-East of 9 de Julio (the avenida or calle is often dropped in addresses) you have the part of town called Recoleta.
-This is a busy shopping district.
-The more east and north you move the more elegant it becomes.
-There are many impressive building, embassies, hotels, and plenty of restaurants.
+East of 9 de Julio (the avenida or calle is often dropped in addresses) is a part of town called Recoleta.
+This is a busy shopping district, and the further north and east you travel, the more elegant it becomes.
+There are many impressive buildings including embassies and hotels, and plenty of restaurants.

 The Cemeterio de la Recoleta with the tomb of Evita Perón, as well as many other graves that look more like mausoleums than anything else.
 A curious and interesting place to visit.
-Continuing beyond el cemeterio you come first to a park area popular for taking a stroll and then to the national art museum and the monument to Evita.
+Continuing beyond el cemeterio you come first to a park area (a popular place for strolling) and then to the National Art Museum and the Evita monument.

-On (Avenida) Santa Fe, one of the business roads, on number 1860, there is an amazing bookshop in what was once a theatre, El Ateneo Grand Splendid.
-They also have a café, on what was the stage.
+At 1860 Avenida Santa Fe there is an amazing bookshop in what was once a theatre, El Ateneo Grand Splendid (a café occupies the former stage).